xbreu/mobility-meeting-scheduler/docs/readme.md

 ```

 To run the other implementation of a solution to this problem just use the same command but in the "old" sub-folder.

+### DOcplex

+To run the DOcplext version of the program, execute the Jupyter Notebook on [source/cplex/model.ipynb](../source/cplex/model.ipynb).

 ## Context